aquasecurity/aws-marketplace-eks-byol/README.md

 # Aqua Container Security Platform (CSP) for Amazon EKS
-This document is for version 4.6.20099
+This document is for Aqua CSP version 4.6.20099.

+Aqua EKS BYOL listing enables you to add security capabilities to your existing cloud-native workloads on EKS cluster environment.
+Aqua replaces outdated signature-based approaches with modern controls that leverage the cloud-native principles of immutability, microservices and portability.

 This GitHub repo retains the helm charts for Aqua Security's AWS EKS Marketplace offering.
 This readme includes reference documentation regarding installation and removals while operating within AWS EKS.